[Toy Review] Lovense Osci 3

 Lovense Lush review product image - C-shaped pink wearable vibrator

 The Lovense Dolce is a dual stimulation clitoral and G-spot vibrator.
 With its body in the familiar C-shape that we see on many similar toys, the Dolce is designed to be wearable and to be used hands-free.
-The idea is that the wider of the two arms sits inside the vagina, while the other arm rests against the clitoris.
+The idea is that the wider arm sits inside the vagina, while the other rests against the clitoris.

 This toy is bendable, meaning that you can adjust the central hinge to position it in a way that works for your body.
 It offers an insertable length of around 3″, and the clitoral stimulator is around 3.5″ in length.
 The insertable diameter is 1.4″ at the widest point.